 YOHDA MASAFUMI

-For example, only about 30% of the carbon fixed by rice plants becomes rice.
-The remaining 70% of carbon is contained in rice straw and rice husks.
-Carbon cultivation requires technology to utilize and store the fixed carbon without wasting it.
-Greenhouse gas emissions and chemical fertilizer consumption in rice cultivation and forestry are also major issues.
-We will research to clarify these issues and develop technologies to reduce greenhouse gas emissions and recycle fertilizer components.
-Carbon cultivation requires the coordination of all conversion and recycling technologies from agriculture and forestry to energy and materials.
-We will also conduct comprehensive research and development with the aim of co-creating mutually linked technologies.
-Efficient material circulation throughout the region is also necessary for the social implementation of carbon cultivation.
+Efficient material circulation throughout a region is also necessary for the social implementation of carbon cultivation.
 In addition to the Tama region where we are located, we will promote R&D and business activities in various locations in Japan.
-It will also expand into a global hub through collaboration with Thailand, Indonesia, and other Southeast Asian countries.
+This will also expand into a global hub through collaboration with Thailand, Indonesia, and other Southeast Asian countries.
 To enhance the value of this hub, it is also important to create value in the international market, and we aim to create and lead the global standard in new industries derived from agricultural and forestry resources.
-Furthermore, we will develop our existing activities to solve problems create value in local communities, and achieve value creation and industrial collaboration that can spread to the international community.
-In addition, through dialogue with society, we will demonstrate how a resource-recycling society should be.
-In particular, the hub will be responsible for the development of technological seeds, human resource development, introduction of private-sector funding, and establishment of partnerships for the creation of next-generation industries, and will serve as a hub for value creation in practice.
+Furthermore, we will develop our existing activities to solve problems and create value in local communities, and achieve value creation and industrial collaboration that can spread to the international community.
+In addition, through public dialogue, we will set out a vision for a resource-recycling society.
+In particular, the hub will be responsible for developing technological seeds and human resources, introducing private-sector funding, and establishing partnerships for the creation of next-generation industries.
+It will serve as a hub for value creation in practice.

 Project Leader